The Daring Young Man on the Flying Trapeze (song): Recordings

 Harry McClintock recorded this song for Victor Records in 1928.
 Comedian Walter O'Keefe recorded the song in 1932, but owing to poor depression-era record sales, it took two years to become a hit.
 It was his theme song whenever he appeared on radio or television.
-It was later recorded by Don Redman & His Orchestra (1936), Eddie Cantor, Burl Ives, Cliff "Ukulele Ike" Edwards, Spike Jones, Ian Whitcomb, Les Paul & Mary Ford, Bing Crosby (for his 1962 album On the Happy Side), Alvin and the Chipmunks, Crispin Hellion Glover, Graham Parker, and Bruce Springsteen, among others.
+It was later recorded by Billy Costello, Don Redman & His Orchestra (1936), Eddie Cantor, Burl Ives, Cliff "Ukulele Ike" Edwards, Spike Jones, Ian Whitcomb, Les Paul & Mary Ford, Bing Crosby (for his 1962 album On the Happy Side), Alvin and the Chipmunks, Crispin Glover, Graham Parker, and Bruce Springsteen, Larry Groce, among others.
 It also appeared (as "Flying Beat") on the MGM album The Beatles with Tony Sheridan & Guests, performed by The Titans.
 In 1994, the people at Disney wrote their own lyrics of this song for the Mickey's Fun Songs home video: "Let's Go to the Circus".
 JibJab also used this song to reflect the events that occurred in the year 2010, dubbed as "So Long To Ya, 2010".

 Cinema

 A version preceding the Fields film was performed by the Our Gang (Little Rascals) kids as the International Silver String Submarine Band in the 1934 short film Mike Fright.
 A second Our Gang rendition, by Carl "Alfalfa" Switzer, was later included in the 1939 short Clown Princes.

 The passengers on the bus sing the song in the 1934 Frank Capra film It Happened One Night.

-The song was the basis of the 1934 Popeye the Sailor musical cartoon The Man on the Flying Trapeze.
+The song was the basis of the 1934 Popeye the Sailor musical cartoon The Man on the Flying Trapeze sung by Billy Costello.

 In the 1934 Fox film George White's Scandals, the song is performed by Rudy Vallee.

 Dick Powell sings it twice in the 1934 film Twenty Million Sweethearts.

 In the 1936 film Bengal Tiger, a group of the circus performers sing the song together in a bar after a performance.

 In the 1952 film Phone Call from a Stranger, a group of passengers on an airplane sing the song together during turbulence.

 In the 1954 film The Bridges at Toko-Ri the USS Savo Island's band plays the refrain while Mickey Rooney's character (CPO Mike Forney) is being transferred via highline to a ship alongside.

 A brief variation of this song with altered lyrics is sung by Alan Tracy and Tin-Tin Kyrano in the 1968 film Thunderbird 6, based on Gerry Anderson's popular television series, Thunderbirds.